tuliopereirab/arithmetic-encoder-av1/README.md

 # Arithmetic Encoder - AV1

 ## Description
-- This project's goal is to design, verify, and synthesize to ASIC a high-frequency low-power pipelined arithmetic encoder for the AV1 coding standard.
-- Currently, this project is comprised of a 3-stage pipeline and generates the Low, Range, and pre-bitstream according to the AV1 reference algorithm.
-- As measured in 2020-10-26, this project's frequency, when synthesizing to ASIC, is around **567,85 MHz**.
+- **The Goal**: To accelerate the AV1 Arithmetic Encoder process by creating a pipelined architecture and synthesize it to ASIC.
+- **Current State**: the architecture is completed and, after careful validation, no problems were found.
+- **Versions**: there are two versions of the architecture within this repository: [High-throughput](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/rtl/entropy-encoder) and [Low-power](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/rtl/entropy-encoder-lp).
+- **Features**: The [High-throughput](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/rtl/entropy-encoder) version has the following characteristics: **588 MHz**, **11.7k gates count** and **982 bits/sec** with ST 65 nm PDK.
+Meanwhile, [Low-power](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/rtl/entropy-encoder-lp) has the following: **562 MHz**, **11.2k gates count** and **951 bits/sec** with ST 65 nm PDK.
+The [Low-power](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/rtl/entropy-encoder-lp) version saves around **21%** of power, according to analysis made with real-world datasets.

 ## What is still missing?
-1. **Fix some problems with the carry propagation block ([stage_4.v](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/rtl/entropy-encoder/stage_4.v))**: the stage for is a very detailed and complex block that is still missing one specific exception (receiving _B != 255_ followed by _B == 255_).
-2. **Improve frequency and reduce area**: as higher as an architecture's frequency is, there are always ways to make it even higher without increasing the area.
+1. **Improve frequency and reduce area**: as higher as an architecture's frequency is, there are always ways to make it even higher without increasing the area.
+2. **Possible solution**: One of the possible solutions for increasing the throughput rate without increasing the frequency would be to remove the multiplication from the _Boolean Operation_ and create on the testbenches the possibility to execute two or three input lines (from the _.csv_ files) during the same clock cycle.
+This would only be possible on the _Boolean Operation_ and would required a burst of booleans.

 ## Project overview
 ### 4-stage pipeline
-- **Stage 1**: Pre-calculations for the Low and Range generation.
+- **Stage 1**: Pre-calculations for the _Low_ and _Range_ generation.
-- **Stage 2**: The main output is the range ready and normalized, among a few other essential values for the Low generation
+- **Stage 2**: The main output is the _Range_ ready and normalized, among a few other essential values for the _Low_ generation
 - **Stage 3**: Defines the low value, normalizes it, and generates the pre-bitstream.
-- **Stage 4**: Carry propagation block and generation of last 9-bit bitstreams.
+- **Stage 4**: Carry propagation block.
+Transforms the 9-bit pre-bitstream generated in Stage 3 into an 8-bit final bitstream.

 ### Verification
 - This project's testbenches were created in SystemVerilog, and all of them can find any problem with the architecture.